-When Automatic Officiating Equipment (AOE) is used for timing of the Competitions it is to be in accordance with Facilities Rule 1.4.
-Microchip transponder technology capable of providing split times is mandatory and should be added to the equipment.
-Use of microchip transponders technology is mandatory for IPC Games and IPC Competitions.
+When Automatic Officiating Equipment (AOE) is used for timing of the competitions it is to be in accordance with Facilities Rule 1.4Microchip transponder technology capable of providing split times is mandatory and should be added to the equipment.
+Use of microchip transponders technology is mandatory for IPC Games and WPS Competitions.
 Microchip transponder timing technology will be recorded officially in tenths of seconds.
 The final places will be determined by the Chief Referee based upon the Finish Judges’ report and the finish video tape.

-It is mandatory for all athletes to wear a microchip transponder on their wrists throughout the race.
-If an athlete loses a transponder the Race Judge or other authorised Official, will immediately inform the Chief Referee who will instruct the responsible Official on the water to issue a replacement transponder.
-Any athlete who finishes the race without a transponder will be disqualified.
+It is mandatory for all Athletes to wear a microchip transponder on their wrists throughout the race.
+If an Athlete loses a transponder the Race Judge or other authorised Official, will immediately inform the Chief Referee who will instruct the responsible Official on the water to issue a replacement transponder.
+Any Athlete who finishes the race without a transponder will be disqualified.

 Athletes with no upper limbs shall be provided with alternative means to attach the microchip transponders.

-Athletes with a Vision Impairment may be touched by their Support Staff to indicate the finish of the race.
+Athletes with a vision impairment may be touched by their Support Staff to indicate the finish of the race.

-When, at the finish of an Open Water Swimming Competition, a vertical wall is available, athletes must touch the vertical wall to finish the race.
-Any athlete who does not touch the vertical wall will be disqualified.
+When, at the finish of an Open Water Swimming competition, a vertical wall is available, Athletes must touch the vertical wall to finish the race.
+Any Athlete who does not touch the vertical wall will be disqualified.